 I had fantastic academic professors and mentors, like Dr. Paulson, Dr. Williams, and Dr. Vargas, who was also my committee chair.
 Dr. Resende, even though I didn’t even have a class with her, became an incredible advocate and mentor.
 I feel like not only did I get the content in the classroom, but I was able to witness a model for what it means to be an advocate and mentor.
 I learned to understand the importance of the academic community and also the importance of community in general.
 I was also very lucky to have a cohort of students and colleagues that I was very close to, and that helped me understand how important it is to build community within one space.
 I build friendships that lasted beyond the program and I hope will last a lifetime.
 At the Center, there was this sense that Latinidad wasn’t lost within the heaviness of academia, because there were a lot of interesting and fun events; there was space to be human within the work.
 This formed my views of what I wanted in a profession.
 The understanding that I need space here in my work to be human, and so do students.
 When I teach a class, I don’t just want to be a professor for my students, but I also want to be their mentor and advocate.
 I want our students to be fully themselves in the classroom as much as they can.

 My advice would be to invest in the Center, invest in the people in the Center and in the community.
-Don’t forget that even though you’re busy with assignments, and meetings, and homework, that there is also a community you can connect to outside of the Center in the larger Gainesville area.
-This community can help route you a little bit to the place where you will be spending maybe two years, maybe more, of your lives.
-I would remind them that even though academia can sometimes feel isolating, that they should connect with other people and not to forget that community is what can help you through.
+Don’t forget that even though they're busy with assignments, and meetings, and homework, that there is also a community outside of the Center in the larger Gainesville area that they can connect to, that can help route them a little bit to the place where they will be spending maybe two years, maybe more, of their lives.
+I would remind them that even though academia can sometimes feel isolating, that they should connect with other people and not to forget that community is what can help them through.